MicrosoftLearning/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 17. In Holly Spencer’s properties window, the **Account** tab is displayed by default.
 Under the **Username** section, select **Manage username**.

-18. In the **Manage username** window, select the drop-down arrow in the **domain** field and then select the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where XXYYZZa is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name).   <br/>
+18. In the **Manage username** window, click the pencil on Holly's name and select the drop-down arrow in the **domain** field and then select the **XXYYZZa.xxxCustomDomainxxx.xxx** domain (where XXYYZZa is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name).   <br/>

 	‎**Important:** This step will break Holly’s account.
 You are purposely doing this to introduce a common problem that many organizations face today – they will correctly create the same UPN’s for a user’s on-premises and cloud accounts, but they accidentally (and incorrectly) point each account to a different domain.   <br/>